squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 [__Do you offer refunds for sponsoring payments?__](#insiders-refunds){ #insiders-refunds }

 Unfortunately, we cannot offer any refund for sponsorship payments.
-[GitHub Sponsors] and [Ko-Fi] manage all sponsoring transactions.
+[GitHub Sponsors] manages all sponsoring transactions.
 Because of that, we do not have any insights into the details of the funds and cannot access them.
-If you have any payment issues, please get in touch with the GitHub or Ko-Fi support team, as they can help you.
+If you have any payment issues, please get in touch with the GitHub Sponsors support team, as they can help you.

 ## Access management